lbanvillet/GeometricLayouts/README.md

 I had to compromise between code readability and maintenance.
 I have made architecture decisions I would not necessarily make for a real project because I knew it was not meant to evolve.
 For this reason, all the SOLID principles were not followed.
 Here is a list of improvements we could make to get closer to a production-ready application:
 * The same objects are used by the REST controller and the services.
 They should ideally be differentiated.
 * The project could be more extensive by introducing a Shape interface the Triangle class would extend.
-* The service implementation does too many things.
+* The service implementation deals with several concerns.
 It could be split to follow the single-responsibility principle:
 	* The dictionary provisioning could be moved to a data layer and injected in the service.
 	* Calculation of coordinates could be delegated to the shape itself.